-Research Paper: Impacts of tidal stream power on hybrid energy system performance: An Isle of Wight case study
+Research Paper: Impacts of tidal stream power on energy system security: An Isle of Wight case study

 Daniel Coles, Bevan Wray, Rob Stevens, Scott Crawford, Shona Pennock, Jon Miles